Financial Aid FAQS

 You will receive an automated email from Lipscomb’s Financial Aid Office notifying you that your award has been added.
 You may go into your student portal on my.Lipscomb.edu to review and accept the awards.
 Find helpful Instructions to View Financial Aid Offer letter here.

-Loans may not process for a variety of reasons such as a missing Master Promissory Note, incorrect Social Security number, misspelled name or incorrect date of birth preventing loan from matching, late application, wrong award year selected or credit check expired before the loan processed because the application was submitted too early (must be less than 6 months from process date).
+Loans may not process for a variety of reasons such as a missing Master Promissory Note, incorrect Social Security number, misspelled name or incorrect date of birth preventing loan from matching, late application, wrong award year selected or credit check expired before the loan processed because the application was submitted too early (must be less than six months from process date).
 Refer to your application at studentaid.gov to check for incorrect information or call 1-800-4FEDAID.

 Now that you have accepted your federal direct loans, you will need to complete two loan requirements that can be done on studentaid.gov.